- Home

 Secured debt

-Things get a little more complicated if the debt was a secured debt, (a debt that uses physical assets, such as property, as collateral), as how the assets are owned will change who is responsible for paying the debt.
 Generally, if the asset was owned solely in the name of the person who has died, its value will be added to the estate and will need to be used to pay back the debt.
-If the asset was jointly owned by two or more people then it’s value won’t usually be added to the value of the estate.
+If the asset was jointly owned by two or more people then its value won’t usually be added to the value of the estate.

-If the secured debt was secured against a property, how the property was owned will make a difference to if the property’s value will be added to the estate to pay back debts or not.
+If the secured debt was secured against a property, how the property was owned will make a difference to whether the property’s value will be added to the estate to pay back debts or not.
 Usually joint property ownership will be arranged as either tenants in common or joint tenants, each of which changes how a debt should be paid:

-Joint tenants: If you were joint tenants, you and the person who has died both own 100% of the property, and if either person dies, the ownership automatically passes the the surviving tenant.
+Joint tenants: If a property has been bought by joint tenants, both parties own 100% of the property, and if either person dies, ownership automatically passes to the surviving tenant.
 This means that the value of the property won’t be taken into account when paying back debts.

 Unsecured debt